Im0ne/IPK_proj1/README.md

 ![UDP conversation between client and mock server](./tests/udp_conv.png)

 This conversation is testing various message types and responses.
 On the picture you can see what messages was sent from client and how it look on the server side, so we can see that client sends valid messages in terms of IPK24chat protocol.
+There were tested authentication, messaging, channel joining, graceful exit with confirmed bye.

 #### TCP conversation between client and netcat server